UEFA European Championship: The competition

 Before 1980, only four teams qualified for the final tournament.
 From 1980, eight teams competed.
 In 1996 the tournament expanded to 16 teams, since it was easier for European nations to qualify for the World Cup than their own continental championship; 14 of the 24 teams at the 1982, 1986 and 1990 World Cups had been European, whereas the European Championship finals still involved only eight teams.

 In 2007, there was much discussion about an expansion of the tournament to 24 teams, started by Scotland and the Republic of Ireland, due to the increased number of football associations in Europe after the break-ups of Czechoslovakia, Yugoslavia and the Soviet Union, and the inclusion of Israel and Kazakhstan.
 The new president of UEFA, Michel Platini, was reported to be in favour of expansion which proved an accurate assumption.
-Whilst on 17 April 2007, UEFA's executive committee formally decided against expansion in 2012, Platini indicated in June 2008 that UEFA will increase participation from 16 to 24 teams in future tournaments, starting from 2016.
+On 17 April 2007, although UEFA's executive committee formally decided against expansion in 2012, Platini indicated in June 2008 that UEFA would increase participation from 16 to 24 teams in future tournaments, starting from 2016.
 On 25 September, it was announced by Franz Beckenbauer that an agreement had been reached, and the expansion to 24 teams would be officially announced the next day.

 The competing teams are chosen by a series of qualifying games: in 1960 and 1964 through home and away play-offs; from 1968 through a combination of both qualifying groups and play-off games.
 The host country was selected from the four finalists after they were determined through qualifying.

 Since the expansion of the final tournament starting from 1980, the host country, or countries, have been chosen beforehand and qualify automatically.

 In most tournaments, the tournament consists of a round-robin group stage followed by a single-elimination knockout stage.